 When does a puppy become an adult dog?

 The age at which your puppy becomes an adult dog will depend on its breed and size.
-All breeds are categorised into five sizes of dog: x-small, small, medium, large and giant.
+All breeds are categorized into five sizes of dog: extra small, mini, medium, maxi and giant.
 Your puppy will become an adult dog at the following ages:

-The different classifications of when your puppy is an ‘adult dog’ is due to the length of the growth phase for different-sized breeds; large and giant dogs take a lot longer to fully mature than smaller dogs, although all of them have an intense growth spurt.
+The different classifications of when your puppy is an "adult dog" are due to the length of the growth phase for different-sized breeds.
+Large and giant dogs take a lot longer to fully mature than smaller dogs, although all of them have an intense growth spurt.

 What a puppy needs from its diet